pgpbpadilla/pgpbpadilla.github.io/_posts/2022-07-16-network-of-knowledge.liquid.md

 The article is about the process of organizing notes, outlining, arranging each section, fixing mistakes and improving the text in an iterative way.
 It seemed to me that I could _reverse-engineer_ the process in order to understand how a mathematician thinks.
-I have written a post about Halmos's article in [Halmos' tips for writing](#halmos-writing).
+I have written a post about Halmos' article in [Halmos' tips for writing](#halmos-writing).

 Halmos describes how to organize the ideas around a topic in some form of paper